djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 handle on what is going on.

 However, the larger your site gets, the more important it is to get good diagnostic information.
-After all, you can't improve that what you don't measure, and you can't fix that which you can't diagnose.
+After all, you can't improve that which you don't measure, and you can't fix that which you can't diagnose.

 What's old?